yottaawesome/win32-experiments/README.md

-# bits-test
+# Win32 Experiments

 ## Introduction

-This repo is just to test out some experimental code with BITS.
+This repo is just to test out some experimental Win32 code.